Simple Landscaping Ideas for Front Yards

 To achieve balance in a landscape, try to position elements so they give equal weight—through size, color, texture, or other aspects—to each side of a scene.
 How formal this weighting should be again is dictated by the style of house and personal preference.
 Symmetrical houses often look best when each feature and plant is duplicated on the opposite side of a front walk (as long as the walk isn't too long or too narrow).
 Most houses, though, are asymmetrical, since they have only one garage or drive.
 In this case, balance is more subtle.
 Perhaps a tall tree belongs on the side opposite the driveway.

 Pay Attention to Size

-Achieving pleasant scale—or, keeping elements in proportion to each other—is also subtle, since plants must grow before you can be sure.
+Achieving a pleasant scale—or keeping elements in proportion to each other—may take time since plants need to grow before you can be sure.
 Choose plants that will complement your home's size at maturity, as well as some plants that will grow fast enough to quickly make a mark.
 Don't let anything dwarf your house.